Coveros-Archive/PiKubeCluster/README.md

  This takes a while to run.
 Be patient.

 # *************** IMPORTANT ******************
-The following command produces a connect command that you will need for your nodes to join.
+The following command produces a connect command that you will need later for your nodes to join.
 DO NOT LOSE IT, BUT DEFINITELY SECURE IT!
 This string gives access to your master.

     sudo kubeadm init --pod-network-cidr=100.64.0.0/16 --service-cidr=100.65.0.0/16 --node-name kpi1